We’re making it easier to choose a repairable phone

 The French repairability index is a score out of 10 assigned to consumer products, which must be displayed next to the price in stores and online.
 It applies to five product categories – mobile phones, front-loading washing machines, electric lawnmowers, laptops and televisions – but will be expanded over time.
 The index is calculated from five criteria:

-Whether repair documentation is available to independent repairers
+- Whether repair documentation is available to independent repairers and/or consumers

 The system relies on manufacturers scoring their own products.
 However, since the process is transparent, it’ll be self-policing – competitors and consumers should quickly call out any company that posts an inflated score.